 Ashford Hospitality Trust (AHT-PG) +80% in 1 month

 Posted on: 23-Oct-20

 Ashford Hospitality Trust (REIT with 116 hotels) launched tender offer to exchange all of its preferred shares into common shares at 5.58 ratio diluting existing common holders by 90%+.
 AHT was severely hit by the COVID-19, which resulted in substantial cash burn and a tight liquidity situation.
 The company claimed that they need this exchange in order to get rid of the preferred stock burden and ease their access to capital markets.
 Management seemed very incentivized and in the process has waived pretty much all of the outstanding conditions that were obstructing the transaction.
-Couple weeks before the expiration deadline, positive vaccine news have boosted the whole hospitality sector (including AHT), which caused a short squeeze and the spread widened even more for the unhedged positions.
+Couple of weeks before the expiration deadline, positive vaccine news has boosted the whole hospitality sector (including AHT), which caused a short squeeze and the spread widened even more for the unhedged positions.
 Eventually, all tendered shares were accepted for exchange resulting in 200% return for the unhedged positions and 80% return for hedged positions.

 BBX Capital (BBXIA) +16% in 2 months